s-weidelener/python-exercises/01_expiry_checker/README.md

-🐍 Python Database Project: Expiry Date Tracker
+# Python Database Project: Expiry Date Tracker

-Status: Functional Prototype 🚧 This project focuses on backend logic and database management.
+Status: Functional Prototype!
+This project focuses on backend logic and database management.
 It is designed to track product expiration dates using a local database, helping to automate inventory checks and reduce waste.
-🎯 Current Focus
+## Current Focus

     Database Management: Implementing CRUD operations and table structures using SQLite3.